OleHolmNielsen/ITwiki/docs/Kickstart.rst

 .. _PXELINUX: https://wiki.syslinux.org/wiki/index.php?title=PXELINUX
 .. _DHCP: https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol

-Using kickstart
+Using Kickstart
 ===============

-Kickstart is not "used" as such, it is more of a method for installation preparation.
+``Kickstart`` is not "used" as such, it is more of a method for installation preparation.
 It uses a script (``ks.cfg``) to describes the steps necessary for installing Linux.
 The script and installation files are then provided through standard services like a CD/DVD, DHCP_+TFTP_ or a floppy disk.